mpv-easy/mpv-easy/mpv-clipboard-play/readme.md

 Use shortcut key(default ctrl+v) to play video from clipboard, supports file, webdav and jellyfin.

+## install
+You need to install [yt-dlp](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#installation) and add yt-dlp to ```PATH``` or put yt-dlp in the same directory as mpv.exe

+- Download the latest version of [mpv-clipboard-play.js](https://github.com/mpv-easy/mpv-easy/releases) and copy it to the mpv script directory
+- Add configuration to input.conf [shortkey](https://github.com/mpv-easy/mpv-easy/tree/main/mpv-clipboard-play#shortkey)

 ## Supported link formats
 Folders do not support recursive scanning